 This was the first game in the Cougars’ first season.
-Dale Klein handled the ticket purchase.
-Sal, Beth and I went with Dale and LuAnn, Jim and Debbie Matheson, Jon Brokaw and Pete Ekstrom.
+My family went with a group of friends.
 The game was scheduled to start at 4:00, but we got there early to take advantage of the opening day festivities.
 They were supposedly handing out T-shirts and key chains — but even though we arrived just 15 minutes after the gate opened, they were out of both.
 A jazz band was supposed to be entertaining the crowd — one guy played a couple songs on a saxaphone.
 Parachutists were supposed to jump out of an army helicopter — there were no parachutists, and the helicopter was parked in the parking lot.

 The park was nice, with backs on the seats and everything.
 We were in the 16th row just to the third-base side of home plate.

 But it was cold.
-Sal had brought a blanket, and she wrapped herself and Beth in it so only their faces stuck out.
+My wife had brought a blanket, and she wrapped herself and our daughter in it so only their faces stuck out.
 Four o’clock came and went with no game.
 Finally around 4:15 a bunch of dignitaries came out and began talking about how wonderful they were to get baseball in Kane County.

 The game began around 4:30.
-After half an inning, Sal and Beth took a walk.
+After half an inning,my wife and daughter took a walk.
 They found a warm haven in the ladies’ room and spent half an hour in there.
-Pete gave up and left in the seventh inning along with most of the 4,316 fans who were there at the start.
 By the time the game ended, there weren’t more than 600 in the park.

 Mr. Tidy.
 We were told to save our garbage, then pass it down the row when he came around.
 Yea, right.